hmis-tools/hmis-api-server/docs/API.md

                   },
                   "date_created": CREATION_DATE,
                   "date_processed": PROCESSED_DATE,
-                  "approval": "approved" | "rejected" | "pending"
+                  "approval_status": "approved" | "pending"
               }
           }
       }

-A POST or PUT returns either "approved" or "pending" for success, or "rejected" for failure.

-A return value of "pending" usually means that the C-t-S Record has been entered but requires review and approval by an administrator before it can take effect.
+For both POST and PUT, in either success case, the new or updated consent record is returned in the response body.
+If the `approval_status` field's value is "approved", then change took effect immediately; if the value is "pending", the interpretation is formally implementation-dependent, but typically means that the change to the Consent-to-Share Record has been received but requires review and approval by an administrator before taking effect.
 Server implementations are not required to implement "pending".

-We don't do "All yes" because we don't know what future fields might exist.

-TBD: Finish this out with POST, PUT, and DELETE methods.
+If POST or PUT is not successful due to lack of authorization, an ACCESS_DENIED error is returned, as described in the "Errors and Exceptions" section below.

+If a DELETE call is successful, the HTTP response code 200 (OK) indicates this.
+Otherwise, an appropriate HTTP error code, and the appropriate error response body from "Errors and Exceptions", is returned in the response.

 # Errors and Exceptions